ZeroX29a/pynq_ws2812b_v1/README.md

 * refresh_led -> 24

-refresh_led is supposed to be toggled inorder for the color to be absorbed into the module
+refresh_led is supposed to be toggled inorder for the color to be absorbed into the module I use PYNQ PS to input the RGB values to the module

+## The Function implemented will accept (6-byte hex color value)

-## Jupyter notebooks are shared having helper functions to help control the LEDs
+### Jupyter notebooks are shared having helper functions to help control the LEDs
 this is based on Project of mine based on Lightdriver by anfractuosity modeled on a circular ws2812b ring consisting of 24 LEDs